 Design & Technology

-Throughout Years 7 – 9, you will explore a variety of projects designed to make you think about how we use everyday items, and how designers can improve them.
-In Years 10 and 11, you will have the opportunity to deconstruct products, improve them and then make the better version in a variety of materials.
+Throughout Years 7 – 9, students will explore a variety of projects designed to make you think about how we use everyday items, and how designers can improve them.
+In Years 10 and 11, student have the opportunity to deconstruct products, improve them and then make the better version in a variety of materials.

 This exciting and interesting subject aims to develop your interest and passion for Performing Arts both as performers and as audience members giving you an enthusiasm for the subject.
 You will have the opportunity to experience a range of dramatic and theatrical skills developing them with your creativity and imagination.
 You will have an array of performance opportunities throughout the course including devising drama, scripted performance, dance technique, choreographing dance and musical theatre repertoire.
 Lessons will be highly practical and there will be a range of group and individual work to allow you to develop the skills and fulfil your potential within the subject.
 A challenging, creative and enjoyable course.